-Recent legislation has resulted in the University requiring all graduate students to pay out-of-state tuition rates after they have accumulated 99 doctoral hours (see definition of 99 hour rule and doctoral hours in section A).
+- All graduate students must pay out-of-state tuition rates after they have accumulated 99 doctoral hours (see definition of 99 hour rule and doctoral hours in section A).
 You can check with the Graduate Coordinator to track the number of doctoral hours you have accumulated.
 (A, L)

 - In exceptional cases, you may wish to pursue an interdisciplinary PhD program.
 This must be approved by the Graduate Dean, and will be supervised and administered by an interdisciplinary faculty committee appointed by the Dean.
 Until such a committee is appointed, you will be supervised by the Graduate Studies Committee and advised by the Graduate Advisor.

 - The Graduate Dean will approve an interdisciplinary PhD program only if strong and compelling reasons are presented for such a program, as distinct from a program in an established graduate studies area.
 The Graduate Advisor will assist you if you wish to pursue such a program with the mechanics of obtaining the Dean's approval.
 Guidelines and an application for such programs may be obtained from the Graduate School.